docutils/docutils/docutils/docs/user/html.rst

 better legibility.
 Adaption of the layout is possible with `custom style sheets`_. [#safetext]_

+Image_ size values with unit are converted to "style" rules, values without unit are rounded to the nearest integer and written as "width" and "height" attributes instead.
+This allows the specification of the image's aspect ratio (to `prevent jank when loading images`__) without overwriting size declarations in a CSS stylesheet.

 .. [#safetext] The validity of raw HTML and custom stylesheets must be ensured by the author.